 Kentland is a very small town located in the state of Indiana.
 With a population of 1,626 people and just one neighborhood, Kentland is the 267th largest community in Indiana.
-Kentland has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Kentland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kentland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Kentland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kentland are a mix of both white- and blue-collar jobs.
 Overall, Kentland is a town of sales and office workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Kentland who work in management occupations (13.87%), office and administrative support (12.90%), and food service (10.96%).

-Kentland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Kentland does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Kentland rank slightly lower than the national average.
 16.16% of adults 25 and older in Kentland have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.